A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Empirical Findings: Compositional Learning Models

-Another type of research deviates from evaluating current conventional architectures and instead focuses on designing a new architecture that can compositionally generalize better.In their model, a multi-modal transformer called GroCoT (Grounded Compositional Transformer) \cite{sikarwar2022transformers} was designed and achieved state-of-the-art results on GSRR and ReaSCAN.
-The multi-modal transformer from~\cite{qiu-etal-2021-systematic} is used as a backbone model with changes to Encoder, Decoder, modified spatial representation, interleaving self-attention, and a modified world state encoding.
+Another type of research deviates from evaluating current conventional architectures and instead focuses on designing a new architecture that can compositionally generalize better. \pk{One of such models,} a multi-modal transformer called GroCoT (Grounded Compositional Transformer)~\citep{sikarwar2022transformers}, was designed and achieved state-of-the-art results on GSRR and ReaSCAN. \pk{Another} multi-modal transformer from~\citet{qiu-etal-2021-systematic} is used as a backbone model with changes to Encoder, Decoder, modified spatial representation, interleaving self-attention, and a modified world state encoding.
 This work also showed that a single-layer transformer with a single head can ground and compose novel combinations of visual object attributes.
-They tested the generalizability on RefEx, their proposed evaluation benchmark based on the target identification subtask of ReaSCAN.
-Another example is adding Pushdown Layers to transformer architecture~\cite{murty2023pushdown} which was recently presented as a replacement for standard self-attention.
+They tested the generalizability on RefEx\pk{, that is on grounding referring expressions and}, their proposed evaluation benchmark based on the target identification subtask of ReaSCAN.
+Another \pk{customized architecture} example is adding Pushdown Layers to transformer architecture~\citep{murty2023pushdown} which was recently presented as a replacement for standard self-attention.
 The recursive structure of natural language is challenging for self-attention layers to capture due to the lack of an explicit recursive-state tracking mechanism, which Pushdown Layers try to overcome.
 Pushdown layers have a stack tape that helps them model the recursive state of language.
 This helps Transformer-based language models softly modulate attention over tokens when predicting new ones.
 Other architectures derive inspiration from cognitive sciences.
-In the same line of work, RegularGPT~\cite{chi2023transformer} takes inspiration from working memory.
+In the same line of work, RegularGPT~\citep{chi2023transformer} takes inspiration from working memory.
 It modifies the Transformer architecture to use weight sharing, adaptive depth, and sliding-dilated attention for better length generalization.
 When tested on the task of natural language extrapolation, it was found that it captures the local windowed attention patterns, which previous work identified as essential for the task.
 Additionally, it can efficiently model regular languages such as PARITY.